Gurshaan Singh

 We are shaped by what we repeatedly do

 Meet Gurshaan Singh Sidhu, a Computer System Technology - Information Systems Engineering Program Student at Trafalgar Campus!
-An approachable leader who is passionate about promoting Health and Wellness across all campuses!
+Gurshaan is an approachable leader who is passionate about promoting Health and Wellness across all campuses!

 What are some of the student issues that you would like to bring to the Board table?